top of page

 Group 165 (2).png

-We are building the foundation of a data cooperative, one step at a time.
-Bolbhav was launched on April 10th, 2023, in the beta phase with a single use-case of crop sale price data.
-Since its inception, we have been testing two hypotheses - first, will farmers contribute data and second, will farmers pay to access aggregated data?
+We are building the foundation of a data cooperative, step by step.
+Bolbhav launched on April 10, 2023, in the beta phase with a focus on crop sale price data.
+Until April 2024, we tested whether farmers would pay for aggregated real-time price data.
+Starting in May 2024, we have been testing whether farmers would contribute their data.

 326.Building-Blocks.png